bm-zi/urwid-python-cmdhdler/README.md

 ```

 ### Note:
 If no database file provided, application will automatically creates a sample databse file with some elementary commands as demo.
-You can populate the initialized database by click on upload button and a file named as 'download'
-with your list of command in the same directory leval as file app.py.
+You can populate the initialized database by click on upload button while you provide a file named as 'download' with your list of commands in the same directory leval as file app.py.

 Here's an image of the application main screen:
 ![urwid-python-cmdhdler](screenshot.png)